-The fair value of debt, which is subsequently measured at amortized cost using the effective interest method, amounted Ps.
-679,188 and was classified as Level 2.
+The fair value of debt, which is measured at amortized cost using the effective interest method, amounted Ps.
+634,992 as of January 3, 2021 and was classified as Level 2.
 Fair value was calculated using the discounted cash flow method and the Mexican risk-free rate (TIIE), adjusted by credit risk, was used for discounting future cash flows.